 1 Enables you to set the display channel.
-CH1 to CH4 1 to CH4 The voltage (U), current (I), and electric power (P) of the selected channels are displayed.
+CH1 to CH4 The voltage (U), current (I), and electric power (P) of the selected channels are displayed.
 ALL The bar graphs of all the channels (all phases) are displayed.
-The are displayed up to 30th order.
+The orders are displayed up to 30th order.
 SUM Only the active power (P) is displayed.
 2 Enables you to set the parameters to be displayed.
-Level RMS voltage, RMS current, and electric power Takes the fundamental wave component as 100% and shows a harmonic of each order in terms of proportion to the fundamental wave component.
+Level RMS voltage, RMS current, and electric power % of FND Takes the fundamental wave component as 100% and shows a harmonic of each order in terms of proportion to the fundamental wave component.
 Phase Voltage, current: The phase angle of each harmonic order when the phases of the fundamental wave components of U1 are expressed in terms of 0° Active power: The power factor of each harmonic order is expressed in terms of angle A bar graph is displayed in yellow when the level is greater than 0.01% of the range, and in gray when the level is 0.01% or less of the range.
-3 at the time of Level display and % of FND display. the display method of the axes.
-Linear display Logarithmic display (low levels also become easily visible.)
+3 Enables you to set at the time of Level display and % of FND display.
+Enables you to set the display method of the axes.
+Linear Linear display Log Logarithmic display (low levels also become easily visible.)
 4 Enables you to set the display of the interharmonics.
 ON, OFF